cwill83247/tws/README.md

 Resolved: I was using the Environment variable client_secret_key, instead of the secret_key that gets created when a PaymentIntent with stripe is created.

-Processing Payment with Stripe:
+### Processing Payment with Stripe:
 Stripe: Uncaught (in promise) TypeError: form.submit is not a function Submit button id in checkout.html  was different to the one in stripe_elements.js

-Broke Site and unsure why
+### Broke Site and unsure why
-I hadn’t committed the changes,s o out of sequence.
+I hadn’t committed the changes,so out of sequence.
 Used git restore to restore shoppingbag/contexts.py and discountcodes/views.py to recover to my last commit on these pages.

 local variable 'intent' referenced before assignment Added the code - print(order_form.errors.as_data()) into checkout/views.py for troubleshooting within: